 Next we've got SCHR, another offering from Schwab, this time for intermediate treasuries with an effective duration of about 5 years.
 Like SCHO, SCHR is very affordable with an expense ratio of only 0.03%.

 This ETF seeks to track the Bloomberg U.S. 3-10 Year Treasury Bond Index.

 IEF – iShares 7-10 Year Treasury Bond ETF

 Still in the intermediate space but slightly longer than SCHR above is the iShares 7-10 Year Treasury Bond ETF (IEF), which seeks to track the ICE U.S. Treasury 7-10 Year Bond Index.
 The fund has a weighted average maturity of 8.4 years and an expense ratio of 0.15%

 GOVT – iShares U.S. Treasury Bond ETF

-Those seeking broader exposure – or those who don’t want to pick a bond maturity – may simply want to buy the entire U.S. treasury market, which can be done with the iShares U.S. Treasury Bond ETF (GOVT).
-The fund matches the weighted average maturity of the whole U.S. treasury bond market at 8.5 years.
-The fund tracks the ICE U.S. Treasury Core Bond Index, holding bonds with maturities between 1 year and 30 years.
-This ETF has over $14 billion in assets and an expense ratio of 0.15%.
+Those seeking broader exposure – or those who don't want to pick a bond maturity – may simply want to buy the entire U.S. treasury market, which can be done with GOVT, the iShares U.S. Treasury Bond ETF.
+The fund matches the weighted average maturity of the whole U.S. treasury bond market at about 8.5 years.

 TLH – iShares 10-20 Year Treasury Bond ETF